gamestrafe/thedivision2/source/_pages/other.md

 Any tidbit that doesn't fit into another page goes here.

+## Currencies

+Target Intel (max 50)
+:   Information gathered on Bounties across the city

+ E-Credits (max 1'000'000'000)
+:   Standard JTF currency used to purchase equipment from vendors and for other JTF services.

+## Supplies

+You can find components, food and water throughout the [map](/map.html).
+These are then used to supply settlements or controlpoints to complete projects or boost some perks.
+There are places where you can find large quantities and where it respawns regularly.

+## Trinkets

+Random loot items you can find that can be sold for money.

+- Stuffed Animal
+- Crayon
+- Battery
+- Tape
+- Sewing Kit
+- Kid's Jacket
+- Kid's shoe
+- Kid's sock
+- Magazine
+- Soda
+- Rope
+- Antibiotics
+- Small Diamond
+- Silver Bracelet

 ## Weakpoints

 Enemies can have weak points.
 They usually look like a rad pouch or the likes.
 Hitting those will give you a yellow indicator anmd if you hit it often enough the weakpoint will detonate.
 This can result in an instant kill or other effects, depending on the enemies.